 Jowre culture which was existed from 1400- 700B.C., mainly found in Vidharbha and coastal region of Konkani in Jowre, Navasa and Daimabad.
 During this culture people lived in mud houses and used weapons like blade made of stone

 Ahar culture was between 2100-1500B.C.
+It is also known as Banas culture.
+It is found on the banks of Ahar River of southeastern Rajasthan in India.
 The settlement was found in Ahar and Gilund in South Eastern Rajasthan.
 Ahar culture flourished predominantly in the Mewar region of Rajasthan, on the eastern side of the Aravallis, and in undulating rocky plateaus and plains along the Banas River and its tributaries.

 Kayatha culture was present from 1700- 1200B.C.
 Settlements of Kayatha culture were mostly located on the banks of Chambal River and its tributaries.
 They were only a few in number and relatively small in size and the biggest may not be over two hectares.